Smartling/SmartlingHelp/_sections/connectors/zendesk-connector.md

 For Help Center items, the Zendesk Connector also creates context for translators.

-**Note:** To take advantage of the Connector, you must be able to utilize Zendesk’s localization features - currently restricted to ‘Plus’ and ‘Enterprise’ accounts.
+> To take advantage of the Connector, you must be able to utilize Zendesk’s localization features - currently restricted to ‘Plus’ and ‘Enterprise’ accounts.